Living The Truth by Dr. Keith Ablow sounds pretty straightforward. Live the truth. Easy-peasy.

 Not so fast.

 I have always considered myself an honest person.
 My mother will tell you I was a terrible liar as a kid.
 I can tell you that I’m a horrible liar now.
-Between my anxiety, sweat glands and rosacea, I would never pass a lie-detector test, even if I *were* being truthful.
+Between my anxiety, sweat glands, and rosacea, I would never pass a lie-detector test, even if I * was* being truthful.

 My mom tells a story about a pre-teen me and her favorite nail polish… called Palomino Pink.
 Here’s how the exchange went:

 She looks down.
 I look down.
 My toenails are clearly Palomino Pink.
 She looks up.